 Viewing current conference status

-To view historical information on conferences after they have finished, see Viewing historical information about conferences.
+To view historical information on conferences after they have finished, including the ability to rewind and replay the conference graph, see Viewing historical information about conferences.

-The pages showing conference status information do not refresh automatically — you must refresh them manually.
+The pages showing conference status information do not refresh automatically — you must refresh them manually — except for the conference graph which does dynamically refresh.
 A "Conference instance no longer active" message indicates that the conference whose details you were viewing has now finished.

 Each conference has the following information available: